-The Model Package
+2.5 The Model Package

-These classes are the WebLogic Server extensions to and implementations of the javax.enterprise.deploy.model interfaces.
+These classes are the WebLogic Server extensions to and implementations of the javax.enterprise.deploy.model interfaces (see http://java.sun.com/javaee/5/docs/api/javax/enterprise/deploy/mo del/package-summary.html).
 The model interfaces describes the standard elements, such as deployment descriptors, of a J2EE application.

-- "weblogic.deploy.api.model" on page 2-7 - "Accessing Deployment Descriptors" on page 2-8 weblogic.deploy.api.model
+- Section 2.5.1, "weblogic.deploy.api.model" - Section 2.5.2, "Accessing Deployment Descriptors"

+2.5.1 weblogic.deploy.api.model

 This package contains the interfaces used to represent the J2EE configuration of a deployable object.
-A deployable object is a deployment container for an Enterprise Application or standalone module.
+A deployable object is a deployment container for an enterprise application or stand-alone module.

-The WebLogic Server implementation of the javax.enterprise.deploy.model interfaces enable you to work with applications that are stored in a WebLogic Server application installation directory, a formal directory structure used for managing application deployment files, deployments, and external WebLogic Deployment descriptors generated during the configuration process.
-See Perparing Applications and Modules for Deployment for more information about the layout of an application installation directory.
+The WebLogic Server implementation of the javax.enterprise.deploy.model interfaces enable you to work with applications that are stored in a WebLogic Server application installation directory, a formal directory structure used for managing application deployment files, deployments, and external WebLogic deployment descriptors generated during the configuration process.
+See "Preparing Applications and Modules for Deployment" for more information about the layout of an application installation directory.
 It supports any J2EE application, with extensions to support applications residing in an application installation directory.

-Note: weblogic.deploy.api.model does not support dynamic changes to J2EE deployment descriptor elements during configuration and therefore does not support registration and removal of Xpath listeners.
+Note: weblogic.deploy.api.model does not support dynamic changes to J2EE deployment descriptor elements during configuration and therefore does not support registration and removal of XPath listeners.
 DDBean.addXPathListener and removeXPathListener are not supported.